-One can split the goal of proving the correctness of an algorithm A with respect to the given precondtion $\alpha$ and postcondition $\beta$ onto two subgoals: 1) to prove that if some result exists then it satisfies the postcondtion $\beta$ , and 2) to prove that if the arguments satisfy the precondition $\alpha$ then the computation of the algorithm terminates.
+One can split the goal of proving the correctness of an algorithm A with respect to the given precondition α and postcondition β onto two subgoals: 1) to prove that if some result exists then it satisfies the postcondition β , and 2) to prove that if the arguments satisfy the precondition α then the computation of the algorithm terminates.
 The first subgoal is easier.
 In the case of Euclid's algorithm, it suffices to remark that a common divisor of two numbers n and m is also a common divisor of n and the difference n-m.
+From this the partial correctness of Euclid's algorithm w r.t. the pair of formulas $(n>0 \land m>0)$ and (result=gcd(n,m)) follows immediately.

 The second subgoal is harder.
-We require that a proof of the correctness starts with axioms (either axioms of logic or axioms of natural numbers) and uses the inference rules of logic to deduce some intermediate formulas and to terminate with the halting formula.
+We require that a proof of the correctness starts with axioms (either axioms of logic or axioms of natural numbers) and uses the inference rules of program calculus (i.e. algorithmic logic) to deduce some intermediate formulas and to terminate with the halting formula.

 All the proofs we know, do not satisfy this requirement.
 Let us take an example.
-In some monographs on theoretical arithmetic the proof goes as follow: 1° some intermediate formulas are proven, 2° a claim is made that the scheme of induction is equivalent to the principle of minimum, 3° therefore for any natural numbers n and m the computation of Euclid's algorithm is finite and brings the $\gcd(n,m)$ .
-Let us remark that in a proof like mentioned above :
+In some monographs on theoretical arithmetic the proof goes as follow: 1°some intermediate formulas are proven, 2°a claim is made that the scheme of induction is equivalent to the principle of minimum, 3°therefore for any natural